juju4/incident-response-docs/docs/after/metrics.md

 * Mean-Time-To-Acknowledge
 * Mean-Time-To-Repair (MTTR) or Contain or Fix, Cost of repair (hours)
 * Mean-Time-Between-Failure (MTBF)
-* Avaibility: either as uptime, either as successful requests (if using Error budget)
+* Availability: either as uptime, either as successful requests (if using Error budget)
 * Error budget (Google Site Reliability Engineering): one minus the availability target

 # More targeted security metrics